hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitverifywithalgorithm"></a>
 # **TransitVerifyWithAlgorithm**
-> void TransitVerifyWithAlgorithm (string name, string urlalgorithm, TransitVerifyWithAlgorithmRequest transitVerifyWithAlgorithmRequest, string transitMountPath = null)
+> void TransitVerifyWithAlgorithm (TransitVerifyWithAlgorithmRequest transitVerifyWithAlgorithmRequest, string name, string urlalgorithm, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Verify a signature or HMAC for input data created using the named key